 Unfortunately, most of the team at Rare behind this lot moved on to new ventures in the early 2000s, with the company in its current state owned by Microsoft and not really doing anything at all.
 As such, and sadly, we generally view Rare as defunct as the central creative core is elsewhere.
 A real shame.

-Enough from us, anyway, as honorary Professional Moron LightningEllen forced us at gunpoint to include her memories of those fateful days in back 1996 (when the N64 was officially released – us Europeans had to wait).
+Honorary Professional Moron LightningEllen forced us at gunpoint to include her memories of those fateful days back in 1996 (when the N64 was officially released – us Europeans had to wait until 1997).
 Here are her mighty words – heed them well, readers:

 "Dear old Santa surprised me one Christmas morning with a shiny new N64 and a copy of the superior kart racer: Diddy Kong Racing.
 Young me was captivated by the giant evil space pig and entire cast of cute characters, all ripping across a gorgeous 3D island (that was littered with balloons for some reason).
 Soon after, countless wonderful childhood hours were spent in Banjo-Kazooie.
 It was a delight helping the bear and bird duo deal with a vast array of sarcastic NPCs, and an angry bi... er witch, by scouring various worlds for quirky collectibles.
 And then there's my still-to-this-day all-time favourite video game ever: The Legend of Zelda Ocarina of Time.
 I've beaten this masterpiece so many times I can clear the Water Temple blindfolded, with one hand tied behind my back.
 I'll never forget the epic feeling I got the first time I used the Master Sword to deliver the final blow to that smug Ganon monster.
 The epic adventure that took me all across the first 3D land of Hyrule is solely responsible for turning me into a somewhat serious gamer.
 I just wish Navi would shut up and let me play the damn game.
 HEY, I know I get lost easy, but LISTEN I also know where I'm going by now!
 I owe all these magnificent experiences to the magical Nintendo 64, which will forever be my favourite video game console."